fathyb/carbonyl/readme.md

 -   Does not support a lot of modern web standards
 -   Cannot run JavaScript/WebAssembly
--   Cannot view or play medias (audio, video, DOOM)
+-   Cannot view or play media (audio, video, DOOM)

 ### Browsh